Danny Boy (rapper): 2019–present: The Outsiders House museum and current works

 In January 2025, at the annual Tulsa Regional Chamber event, awards were distributed to partners whose efforts were valued in 2024.
 O'Connor won the "Partner of the year" award for "Regional Tourism".
 In April of that year, O'Connor announced he was stepping down as executive director to take the role of founder.
 He explained that "after years of serving as executive director, I’m stepping into a new role as founder of The Outsiders House Museum.
 Building this place from the ground up has been one of the greatest honors of my life.
 What started as a dream became a reality thanks to all of you - our supporters, our visitors, our community.
 But every great story has chapters, and it's time to turn the page.”
 While staying active with the museums activities he added that a new executive director was needed to “lead the Museum into i [sic] next phase of growth and development.”
 The following month a new executive director was chosen.

-On June 18, Viking Books stated that they will publish Staying Gold: The Oral History of The Outsiders, set to be released in November of that year.
-Written by O'Connor and Jimmie Tramel, the book is about the conception of The Outsiders, turning it into a movie, to its current legacy.
+On November 4, Viking Books released Staying Gold: The Oral History of The Outsiders, written by O'Connor and Jimmie Tramel, the book is about the conception of The Outsiders, turning it into a movie, to its current legacy.
 Dana Leydig, the executive editor of the publishing company, said “millions of copies sold, a film directed by the legendary Francis Ford Coppola, a Tony award-winning musical and an entire museum dedicated to enshrining its legacy.
 "Now with the publication of the oral history we’re further cementing The Outsiders as an enduring literary and pop culture phenomenon."
+On the book O'Connor said that “as a lifelong fan, I’m honored to help connect the dots and co-create the oral history of The Outsiders.
+Opening The Outsiders House Museum sparked a wave of momentum that renewed the world’s love for the book and film and gave us the perfect moment to tell this story in the words of those who lived it.”

 Currently, O'Connor serves as a member of the Arts Commission of City of Tulsa.
 This came about when the Mayor searched for Tulsans willing to volunteer their time to City of Tulsa Authority, Board or Commission.
 The initiative is meant to have a citizen committees with a range of interests and their advice to develop future policies.